What Causes Heart Disease in People With Diabetes?

 Remember not everyone has pain and these other classic symptoms with a heart attack.
 This is especially true for women.

-*If you are experiencing any of these symptoms, you should call your doctor or go to the nearest emergency room immediately.
+*If you are experiencing any of these symptoms, you should call your doctor, call 911, or go to the nearest emergency room immediately.

 Peripheral vascular disease has the following symptoms: